MindscapeHQ/raygun4android/README.md

 ## Changelog

+- v1.1.0: Add new user info properties, bump Gson to 2.2.4
 - v1.0.5: Guard against a spurious NullPointerException caused by the posting service
 - v1.0.4: JSON payload now encoded in UTF-8, fixes issues with post-ASCII chars (e.g Cyrillic) were displayed as '?' in Raygun dashboard
 - v1.0.3: Improved version tracking support